BraunAbility: History

 1963: Braun builds his first three-wheel motorized scooter in his cousin's farm shop.
 He later named this scooter the "Tri-Wheeler".

 1963: Braun begins selling the Tri-Wheeler to others out of his parents' garage under the name Save-A-Step Manufacturing Company.

 1966: Ralph's employer relocates further from his home making it impractical to ride his Tri-Wheeler to work.
 He equips old Post Office Jeep with a hydraulic tailgate lift and homemade hand controls.

 1969: Save-A-Step outgrows the Braun's garage and moves to the John Deere/Singer building in downtown Winamac.

 1970: Chrysler introduces the full-sze van.
 Braun builds the precursor to the Lift-A-Way Wheelchair Lift to fit this revolutionary vehicle.

 1972: Save-A-Step Manufacturing Company incorporates as The Braun Corporation with five employees.

 1974: Braun expands the main production building and additional buildings are constructed to meet the growing demand of lifts and Tri-Wheelers.

 1976: A fiberglass operation is purchased to build Tri-Wheeler covers.
 Portable restrooms and roll-in wheelchair-accessible shower stalls would soon be added to the production line.

 1977: The Clearwater, Florida division is established.

 1978: The Huntington Beach, CA division is established.

 1979: A devastating fire sweeps through the Braun Corporate Headquarters.
 The aftermath reveals an office and production facility gutted by the blaze.

 1980: The manufacturing facility is rebuilt and new offices are constructed.

 1981: Braun introduces the innovative Chair Topper car-top wheelchair carrier.

 1982: The L19 External Lift is introduced.
 Plant 2 is opened in the Fitz Beverage Building.

 1986: The Fairfield, New Jersey division is established.

 1987: The 6-Way Power Transfer Seat Base is introduced.

 1988: The European office is established in Oslo, Norway.

 1989: To meet growing demand, Braun invests heavily in new manufacturing technologies and facilities.
 Plant 3 opens.

 1991: The Braun Entervan is introduced.
 It was equipped with a ramp and kneel system and removable front seats which allowed the chair user to enter the vehicle independently and drive from their wheelchair.

 2015: Patricia Industries, a subsidiary of Investor AB, acquires BraunAbility.

-BraunAbility makes vans that have side entry ramps, as well as models with rear entry ramps.
-Vans are available with powered ramps, or with manual ramps for people on a smaller budget.
-Vans are sold through a network of over 200 dealers in the United States and Canada.
-BraunAbility products are also sold in many countries in South America, Europe, Africa and Asia.